TNTwise/Rife-ESRGAN-App-Linux/README.md

 ```
 python GUI.py
 ```
+Run this in your terminal in the directory where Rife GUI is installed, may add konsole support later <br />

 ## Errors
 vkQueueSubmit failed and vkAllocateMemory failed happens when there isn't enough VRAM for the current frame.
 Downscale the video or get a better PC if this happens.

-Run this in your terminal in the directory where Rife GUI is installed, may add konsole support later <br />
-#TODO <br />
+##TODO

 Support Dain Vulkan <br />
 Clean up files <br />
 Add progressbar for update (Note: Will have to make update function run in a new thread to have progressbar update.) <br />